Which concepts for the protection against gender-based violence do already exist in refugee shelters?

 The group of persons as defined by this provision includes, according to the explanatory memorandum, not only women, but also minors, disabled persons, elderly persons, pregnant women, LGBTI persons, single mothers with underage children, victims of human trafficking, persons with severe physical illnesses, persons with psychological illnesses and persons who have suffered torture, rape or other forms of severe psychological, physical or sexual violence, for example, victims of gender-specific violence, female genital mutilation, forced marriage, or victims of violence based on sexual, gender-specific, racist or religious motives.

-In 2016, the nationwide “Minimum Standards for the Protection of Refugees and Migrants in Refugee Accommodation Centres” were established for the first time and have now already been published in a third and significantly extended edition:
+In 2016, the nationwide “Minimum Standards for the Protection of Refugees and Migrants in Refugee Accommodation Centres” were established for the first time and have now already been published in a significantly extended edition: